Updated 2/27/2025

 C. Healthcare Industry

 Foreign-born workers make up an important part of America’s healthcare workforce.
 They play a key role in the home healthcare industry, making up as much as 25% of personal care aides and 38% of home health aides, with demand for workers growing in coming years as the population ages.
 Foreign-born workers also represent as many as 28% of all highly-skilled healthcare professionals — like physicians and surgeons.
-Worryingly, according to the Association of American Medical Colleges, demand for physicians will continue to grow faster than supply in the coming years, leading to a projected total shortage of between 54,100 and 139,000 physicians by 2033.
+Worryingly, according to the Association of American Medical Colleges, physician demand will grow faster than supply if all things remain equal, leading to a projected total shortage of between 54,100 and 139,000 physicians by 2033.
 Accordingly, it is critical to attract and retain immigrant healthcare workers.
 Congress can act to modernize existing visa programs and provide additional support for training and education to build out the available workforce in these sectors.
 It can also adopt legislation to allow essential immigrant workers—including health care workers—to earn permanent resident status and the possibility of citizenship.

 3. Immigrant Workers Build a Stronger Economy

-Dreamers are a noteworthy subset of immigrant workers and are employed in a wide range of occupations, including thousands who are self-employed.
+Dreamers are a noteworthy subset of immigrant workers.
 Dreamers who work lawfully under Deferred Action for Childhood Arrivals (DACA), play a critical role in the American economy.
 Through DACA, Dreamers can obtain work authorization, pay their fair share of taxes, and build businesses that hire American workers.
-DACA recipients make substantial contributions in taxes and economic activity and fill vital roles in the U.S. workforce.
+Dreamers are employed in a wide range of occupations, including thousands who are self-employed.
+Due to these educational and employment opportunities, DACA recipients make substantial contributions in taxes and economic activity and fill vital roles in the U.S. workforce.
 Over the next ten years, it is estimated that DACA recipients will contribute an estimated $433.4 billion to the GDP, including $60 billion in fiscal impact and $12.3 billion in taxes to Social Security and Medicare.
 However, due to ongoing litigation, Dreamers continue to face uncertainty and will continue to do so until Congress passes permanent protections for them.
-This uncertainty impacts not only Dreamers themselves but their families and communities, as well as the businesses that employ them.
+This uncertainty impacts not only Dreamers themselves but their families, friends, churches, and the businesses that employ them.

 4. Immigrants Help to Tackle America’s Demographic Deficit

-Reforming the immigration system also will help address the challenges that an aging population poses.
-With baby boomers reaching retirement age, fertility rates falling, and net immigration levels not keeping pace, U.S. businesses will struggle to find workers amid a working-age population that is shrinking in relative terms.
+Reforming the immigration system will also help address the challenges of an aging population.
+With baby boomers reaching retirement age, fertility rates falling, and net immigration levels not keeping pace, U.S. businesses will struggle amid a working-age population that is shrinking in relative terms.
 According to the U.S. Census Bureau, nearly one in every four Americans is projected to be 65 years or older by 2060.
-At that point, 94.7 million people over age 65 will be living in the country — close to twice the number today.
+At that point, 94.7 million people over age 65 will live in the country — nearly twice the number today.
 At the same time, the overall population is growing at a slower rate than it has in almost a century, leaving unfilled openings in crucial industries.
 Legislative reforms to the immigration system are essential to counter these trends and support the long-term health and prosperity of American businesses and the U.S. economy more broadly.

 Conclusion

 Reforming the U.S. immigration system is an economic imperative.
 Businesses benefit from needed immigration reforms to provide permanent solutions for Dreamers, the agricultural workforce, and other essential workers.
-These reforms can help address ongoing labor shortages, fill job openings in key sectors dependent on immigrant labor, strengthen the U.S. economy, and address long-term demographic shortfalls.
+These reforms, along with others, can help address ongoing labor shortages, fill job openings in key sectors dependent on immigrant labor, strengthen the U.S. economy, and address long-term demographic shortfalls.